 - Are you allowed to redecorate?

-- Proximity to public transport connections and amenities
+- Is the property within close proximity to public transport connections and amenities?

-- If anything needs to be repaired, ask the landlord in writing.
+- If anything needs to be repaired, ask the landlord to commit to doing the works in writing.

 - Double-check the inventory before you move in.